DFHack/dfhack/Readme.rst

 Usage:

+``list-equipped [all]``
-:list-equipped [all]: List armor and weapons equipped by your companions.
+  List armor and weapons equipped by your companions.
   If all is specified, also lists non-metal clothing.
+``metal-detector [all-types] [non-trader]``
-:metal-detector [all-types] [non-trader]: Reveal metal armor and weapons in
-                                          shops.
-The options disable the checks
-                                          on item type and being in shop.
+  Reveal metal armor and weapons in shops.
+The options disable the checks on item type and being in shop.

 Map modification